-Among them, Matsouka Le Chocolate standing out with wonderful windows displaying the most exquisite chocolate figures, a feast for our imagination, a feast for the senses.
+Among them, Matsouka Le Chocolate stands out with wonderful windows displaying the most exquisite chocolate figures, a feast for our imagination, a feast for the senses.

-Our stroll went one with a wise lesson: Don’t ever be afraid of Athenian traffic, but most of all, don’t be afraid of drivers.
+Our stroll went on with a wise lesson: Don’t ever be afraid of Athenian traffic, but most of all, don’t be afraid of drivers.
 Be careful, but also be brave.

 Secret galleries, drives, and porticos showed us the way into hidden alleys of gone splendor, boasting a wonderful array of light and imagination.

-A few steps away, Booze Cooperativa, a unique blend of play zones for you to take your time.
-Smoking allowed, fun admitted.
-A magnificent to spend some time admiring all strange forms of art in every single zone.
+A few steps away, Booze Cooperativa is a unique blend of play zones for you to take your time.
+Smoking allowed fun admitted.
+It a magnificent to spend some time admiring all the strange forms of art in every single zone.
 How do they define themselves?
 Well, like this …

 Go in, look up, and look around.
 You will love it.

 Drunk Sinatra couldn’t be missing!
-Alternative music, cool cocktails and young people going about.
-I would definitely choose this space for a late night meeting with friends sharing drinks, mezedes and conversation.
+Alternative music, cool cocktails, and young people going about.
+I would definitely choose this space for a late-night meeting with friends sharing drinks, meze, and conversation.

-Two more places followed our tour, The Holiday Bar, also known as Noel, a magical venue where despite the plethora of clocks hanging everywhere, time seems to have stopped to allow people live on an endless parallel world.
+Two more places followed our tour, The Holiday Bar, also known as Noel, a magical venue where despite the plethora of clocks hanging everywhere, time seems to have stopped to allow people to live in an endless parallel world.

 Through the entrance of the Monastiraki Flea Market, a completely different place at night.
-No shops, no crowds.
-An opportunity to see the local imagination in the closed doors, blinds, and shutters of the shops on the street.
+No shops, no crowds, hence it offers the opportunity to see the local imagination behind the closed doors, blinds, and shutters of the shops.

-Turning into what seemed a dangerous alley we made our way to one of the most beautiful, bizarre and extravagant places I’ve ever been to, I found the place alluring; its atmosphere, captivating; and the idea weird enough to tease you to return.
+Turning into what seemed a dangerous alley we made our way to one of the most beautiful, bizarre, and extravagant places I’ve ever been to.
+Above all, I found the place alluring; its atmosphere, captivating; and the idea weird enough to tease you to return.

 It’s Taf Monasthraki.
-What used to be a detention and interrogation place in the past has been turned into a multicultural space (they define it as metatematic) where drinks and a live atmosphere are not the only key features.
+What used to be a detention and interrogation place in the past has been turned into a multicultural space (they define it as metathematic) where drinks and a lively atmosphere are not the only key features.